-If you are an EU citizen you don’t need a work permit to work in Prague.
+If you are an EU citizen, you don’t need a work permit to work in Prague.
 The most common jobs for foreigners are teaching English, German or other languages.
 You might also find employment with some foreign-owned businesses.
 Some bars and restaurants are also looking for English-speaking staff, especially at tourist locations.
-If you are a citizen of New Zealand you can arrange a working holiday in the Czech Republic before you leave your country.
+If you are a citizen of New Zealand, you can arrange a working holiday in the Czech Republic before leaving your country.
 This scheme allows you to work and travel in the Czech Republic for up to one year.
 The unemployment rate in Prague is low, around 4 per cent.
 This doesn’t mean that finding a job in Prague is very easy.
-In Prague, there are also a lot people from the former Soviet Union who are working mostly illegally and are willing to do low-paid jobs under bad conditions, usually at construction sites.
+In Prague, many people from the former Soviet Union work mostly illegally and are willing to do low-paid jobs under bad conditions, usually at construction sites.
 Prague police often clamp down on foreigners working or staying illegally.

 Prague is a very diverse country that has continued to grow.
 Although the recent economy has affected most countries, this country has fared well.
-The unemployment rate in Prague according the to the Labor Office is 3.8%, while the Czech Statistical Office declare the rate is 7.3% in the country of the Czech Republic.
-These rates show that with ingenuity it should be possible to find work in Prague.
+According to the Labor Office, the unemployment rate in Prague is 3.8%, while the Czech Statistical Office declares the rate is 7.3% in the country of the Czech Republic.
+These rates show that with ingenuity, it should be possible to find work in Prague.

 There is quite a high demand for native English speakers in Prague.
 You can easily find teaching jobs at high schools, private language centres, and, more rarely, universities.
 Qualified native English-speaking language teachers are difficult to find.
-The demand for teachers is become even more intense now that a new Czech residency law has taken effect.
-The majority of good teaching jobs require at least a degree and either teaching experience or a TEFL certificate.
-Wages range from 150 to 300 CZK (about £5 to £10) per hour and at some private schools can reach up to 400 CZK (£13) per hour. (read more)
+The demand for teachers has become even more intense now that a new Czech residency law has taken effect.
+Most good teaching jobs require at least a degree and either teaching experience or a TEFL certificate.
+Wages range from 150 to 300 CZK (about £5 to £10) per hour, and at some private schools can reach up to 400 CZK (£13) per hour. (read more)

-There is a legislation which allows certain nationalities (12 nationalities including USA, Australia, Japan, South Korea and New Zealand) to obtain a Green Card (which combines a visa with a work permit) and thus make it more easy for certain foreigners to work in the Czech Republic.
+There is legislation that allows certain nationalities (12 nationalities including USA, Australia, Japan, South Korea and New Zealand) to obtain a Green Card (which combines a visa with a work permit) and makes it easier for certain foreigners to work in the Czech Republic.
 This is no concern for EU nationals as they can live and work in any EU country without any limitations.
-Foreigners can only apply for a vacant position which was advertised unsuccessfully (meaning that no suitable Czech or EU national could be found for the specified position) for a period of up to 30 days.
+Foreigners can only apply for a vacant position that was advertised unsuccessfully (meaning that no suitable Czech or EU national could be found for the specified position) for a period of up to 30 days.
 Green Card is issued either for 1, 2 or 3 years.
 Applicants must contact a Czech embassy or consulate and apply there.